 Babysitting allows you to develop a number of important life skills that you'll be able to use in future careers and situations.
 Leadership is definitely one of those skills!

-How does babysitting show leadership?
 While babysitting, you'll demonstrate a number of leadership qualities to both parents and the children you're looking after.
-Some of these traits include communication, delegating, motivation, trustworthiness, and more.
+Some of these traits include communication, delegation, motivation, trustworthiness, and more.

-In this article, you'll learn how babysitting shows leadership, how to effectively lead children, and how to develop important leadership skills through babysitting that you'll be able to use for the rest of your life.
+In this article, you'll learn how babysitting and leadership go hand in hand, how to effectively lead children, and how to develop important leadership skills that you'll be able to use for the rest of your life.
 I'll touch on some main leadership skills that you may want to focus on developing for yourself as a babysitter.

-For many kids and young adults, babysitting is the first job they'll ever have.
+For many young people, babysitting is the first job they'll ever have.

 It's an opportunity for you to earn a bit of extra money.
 But more importantly, it's a way for you to prove your maturity and responsibility.
 It's also a situation that allows you to develop important life skills that will benefit you in your future career.

 Not everyone has the leadership skills necessary or is willing to take on the responsibility of babysitting.
-But for those who enjoy it, babysitting is a great learning experience.
+But for those who enjoy it, babysitting is a wonderful learning experience.

-That's where your leadership skills will really get put to the test.
+That's where your leadership skills are put to the test.

-Babysitting is all about building relationships, compromise, and solving problems.
+Babysitting is all about building relationships, finding compromises, and solving problems.

 At the end of a babysitting job, you'll need to report what has happened to parents and hand the leadership of their home back to them.

-Dealing with kids will also be an area where your leadership skills can show.
-Sometimes kids don't want to do things, and it's your job as a babysitter to find ways to get things done with minimal crying and tantrums (See our guide to Calming Upset Children).
+Dealing with children will also be an area where your leadership skills can shine.
+Sometimes kids don't want to do things, and it's your job as a babysitter to find ways to get tasks done with minimal crying and tantrums (See our guide to Calming Upset Children).

-When you think of leaders, you probably imagine someone like an army general or owner of a company giving strict orders.
-But leadership is a lot more nuanced than that, especially in modern times.
+When you think of leaders, you might imagine an army general barking orders or the owner of a company making demands.
+But true leadership is a lot more nuanced, especially in modern times.

 What kind of leaders in your past experiences did you prefer?

-The majority of people prefer a reasonable leader who listens to their concerns and comes to a compromise.
-Everybody wants a leader they can relate to and who they feel is fair and shows empathy .
+The majority of people prefer a reasonable leader who listens to their concerns and seeks win-win solutions.
+Everybody wants a leader they can relate to and who they feel is fair and shows empathy (source).

 We all had at least that one teacher in school who was super strict and ran their classroom like a dictator.
-When they're around people may follow their orders.
-But in addition to fearing them, most of their students probably secretly resented them as well.
-This kind of harsh leadership can also lead to people they're in charge of misbehaving more when they think the person in charge isn't looking.
+People may have followed their orders out of fear, but, this obedience often comes with resentment.
+This kind of harsh leadership tends to backfire, causing more misbehavior when people think the person in charge isn't looking.

-As a babysitter, you'll quickly learn that kids don't respond very well to always being bossed around!
-So that's the kind of leadership that we want to avoid if possible.
+As a babysitter, you'll quickly learn that kids don't respond well to always being bossed around!
+So bossy leadership is what we want to avoid if possible.

 Where do babysitters pick up most of their leadership skills?

 If you've taken a babysitting course, then you should have some basic leadership training already, if not, see my recommended babysitting courses.

 A babysitting course teaches you how to make decisions, solve problems, and react to emergencies.
 All of those things are signs of leadership.